taikedz/sillymod/README.md

-# sillymod -  a silly mod for minetest
+# Sillymod -  a silly mod for minetest

 A silly demonstration mod, for video demo purposes.